-Sort Orde Mode of Outreac Target of Outreac Summary of Summary of Summary of comment URL (If
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

-r h h response/attendanc comments received s not accepted applicable
+response/attendance comments received not accepted applicable)

-е and reasons )
+and reasons

 1 Newspaper Ad Minorities December 1 2017 - Phone calls generated

 Public Notice by the advertisement

 Persons with advertised upcoming were mostly clarifying

 disabilities Public Hearings on the topics the hearings

-the topic of the would cover, how our
+the topic of the 2018- would cover, how our

-Non- 2018-2022 programs operate, etc.
+Non- 2022 Consolidated programs operate, etc.

-targeted/broad Consolidated Plan. and why the hearings
+targeted/broad Plan.
+See the and why the hearings

-community See the were being held.
+community response/attendance were being held.

-response/attendance

-Residents of Public information related
+information related

-and Assisted to the Public Hearing
+Residents of Public to the Public Hearing

+and Assisted entries.

-Housing entries.
+Housing

 Low-Income Area

 Residents

-Sort Orde Mode of Outreac Target of Outreac Summary of Summary of Summary of comment URL (If
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

-r h h response/attendanc comments received s not accepted applicable
+response/attendance comments received not accepted applicable)

-е and reasons )
+and reasons

-2 Letter to known Agencies that December 1, 2017 - Calls were from
+2 Letter to known Agencies that work December 1, 2017 - Calls were from

-Public Service work with Letter notified organizations unable
+Public Service with Low/Mod Letter notified organizations unable

-Organizations Low/Mod agencies of the to attend this meeting
+Organizations Population agencies of the to attend this meeting

-Population upcoming asking for other
+upcoming asking for other

 Interagency Meeting opportunities to

 on the topic of the comment, and they

 2018-2022 were encouraged to

 Consolidated Plan. attend one of the

 See the upcoming Public

 response/attendance Hearings or submit

 information related comments in writing

-to the Interagency before the deadline
+to the Interagency before the deadline for

-Meeting. for public comment.
+Meeting. public comment.

-Sort Orde Mode of Outreac Target of Outreac Summary of Summary of Summary of comment URL (If
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

-r h h response/attendanc comments received s not accepted applicable
+response/attendance comments received not accepted applicable)

-e and reasons )
+and reasons

 3 Newspaper Ad Minorities December 1, 2017- Limited comments

 Public Notice about programming

 Persons with advertised upcoming were offered by

 disabilities Public Hearings on phone, but most

-the topic of the related to housing
+the topic of the 2018- related to housing

-Non- 2018-2022 rehabilitation needs.
+Non- 2022 Consolidated rehabilitation needs.

-targeted/broad Consolidated Plan.

-community See the
+targeted/broad Plan.
+See the

-response/attendance
+community response/attendance

-Residents of Public information related
+information related

-and Assisted to the Public Hearing
+Residents of Public to the Public Hearing

+and Assisted entries.

-Housing entries.
+Housing

+-

 Low-Income Area

 Residents

-Sort Orde Mode of Outreac Target of Outreac Summary of Summary of Summary of comment URL (If
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

-r h h response/attendanc comments received s not accepted applicable

-е and reasons )

 4 Letter to known Minorities December 1, 2017 - There were no written

 Public Service Letters notifying responses or

 Organizations Non- individuals and faith comments.

 targeted/broad based organizations

 community of the upcoming

 Public Hearing

 Churches and schedule were

 Neighborhood mailed.
 See the

 Groups response/attendance

 information related

 to the Public Hearing

 entries.
 Letters were

 mailed to 108

 churches/faith-based

 organizations and

 158 neighborhood

 representatives.

-Mode of Outreac Target of Outreac Summary of Summary of Summary of comment URL (If
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

-h h comments received • applicable \

-Latter to live A = = = : = = +b = + - The meantine in alread al and reasons ,

-Ü • • -

-Organizations •

-Population ,
+5 Letter to known Agencies that work January 4, 2018 The meeting included

+Public Service with Low/Mod Interagency Meeting an overview of the

+Organizations Population - Two staff and 11 City's CDBG/HOME

+organization Programs, the

 representatives Consolidated Plan

-attended the process, and the
+attended the meeting process, and the

-meeting (more importance of
+(more importance of

 representatives may gathering input from

 have attended that stakeholders and the

 did not sign in). community in general,

 and the Update of the

 Analysis of

 Impediments to Fair

 Housing.
 Comments

 included advocacy for:

 Transitional Housing,

 Rental Subsidies,

 Security Deposit

 Assistance, Utility

 Assistance,

 Downpayment

 Assistance, Housing

 Rehabilitation,

 Reconstruction, New

 Construction of

-h Letter to known Public Service Organizations Letter to known Agencies that Public Service work with Letter to known Public Service Organizations Agencies that work with Low/Mod Population Population Two staff and 11 Organization representatives attended the meeting (more representatives may have attended that Letter to known Public Service Organizations Agencies that Work with Interagency Meeting Induded Interagency Meeting Induded Interagency Meeting Letter to known Public Service Organizations Agencies that work with Low/Mod Population Population
+Affordable Housing.